masoudkarimif/lotion/README.md

 A Notion-like application with React.
 See the demo [here](https://lotion-ensf381.netlify.app/).

 ### `npm install`
-Install the required packages.
+Installs the required packages.
 You need to do this step before starting the app.

 ### `npm start`